buniatyann/MeshGNN/README.md

 |-------|----------|
 | `sgd_optimizer` | Basic gradient descent with optional weight decay |
 | `adam_optimizer` | Adaptive learning rates with momentum (β₁=0.9, β₂=0.999) |

+## Contributing

+Contributions are welcome!
+Whether you're fixing bugs, adding features, improving documentation, or suggesting ideas, your help is appreciated.

+### How to Contribute

+1. **Fork the repository** and create your branch from `main`
+2. **Make your changes** following the existing code style
+3. **Add tests** for any new functionality
+4. **Ensure all tests pass** by running `ctest --output-on-failure`
+5. **Submit a pull request** with a clear description of your changes

+### Areas for Contribution

+- **New GNN layers**: Implement additional layer types (GAT, GraphSAGE, etc.)
+- **Optimization**: Improve performance with SIMD, better parallelization, or GPU support
+- **File formats**: Add support for additional mesh formats (PLY, STL, OFF)
+- **Visualization**: Create tools for visualizing meshes and GNN outputs
+- **Documentation**: Improve examples, tutorials, and API documentation
+- **Testing**: Expand test coverage and add benchmarks

+### Code Style

+- Use C++17 features where appropriate
+- Follow the existing naming conventions (snake_case for functions/variables)
+- Keep functions focused and well-documented
+- Prefer clarity over cleverness

+### Reporting Issues

+Found a bug or have a feature request?
+Please open an issue with:
+- A clear description of the problem or suggestion
+- Steps to reproduce (for bugs)
+- Expected vs actual behavior
+- Your environment (compiler, OS, etc.)

 ## License